Skip to the main content.

 “In reality,” Darrin realized, “this was His answer.”

 David found grace and forgiveness during chapel when another man shared about his entrenchment in, and redemption from, the homosexual lifestyle.
 Having grown up without a dad, David said, “What this place really did for me was show me who my Father was.”
-Mark met God through a young girl who prayed for him after chapel.
+Mark met God through an individual who prayed for him after chapel.
 “That’s when Jesus entered my life.”

 For Mike Case and Darrin, spiritual healing was a process.
 They experienced God’s love through extended exposure to a safe and healing environment.
 Accepting Christ enabled Mike to see that he was not “just a useless waste of a person.
 Who I used to be was someone who was completely closed off to the outside world.
 Who I am now is someone who is reaching out to the outside world for help and to help.”